-120. Bystanders carried Mr. Packard from the sidewalk over into a patch of grass.
-When he returned to consciousness, a friend took him to the hospital.

-121. A CAT scan later revealed that Mr. Packard suffered a fractured skull and jaw, two fractured discs, and bleeding in his brain.
+- 128. Mr. Packard did not hear a warning from officers before being shot in the head. - 129.
+Bystanders carried Mr. Packard from the sidewalk over into a patch of grass.
+When he returned to consciousness, a friend took him to the hospital. - 130.
+A CAT scan later revealed that Mr. Packard suffered a fractured skull and jaw, two fractured discs, and bleeding in his brain.
 Mr. Packard remained at the hospital for about one week.
 He has been prescribed anti-seizure medication, muscle relaxers, and oxycodone.
 He currently must wear a neck brace and is in a significant amount of pain.

-122. Since his experience protesting, Mr. Packard has been trying to process what happened.
+131. Since his experience protesting, Mr. Packard has been trying to process what happened.
 If he were confident in the future that law enforcement would not use force on protesters like they did in late May and early June 2020, he would be less fearful to exercise his right to protest.
 Mr. Packard intends to continue protesting peacefully at future protests and seeks to do so without the threat of retaliatory police actions such as tear gassing and use of "less-lethal" weapons.